 Sita Magnuson is an astute listener, with a highly developed capacity for translating complex conversations, dialogues and presentations into visual form in the service of individual and collective understanding and action.
 She has over 16 years experience in the field of collaborative design and facilitation.
 When she’s not engaged with her two young children, she plays music and has a newly developed obsession with Google Earth.

 María José Giménez is a translator, editor, and rough-weather poet with a rock climbing problem.
-A freelance translator and reviser working in English, Spanish, and French, María José lives in Easthampton, MA, is Assistant Editor for Drunken Boat, and serves as board member of the Northampton Survival Center and the American Literary Translators’ Organization.
+A freelance translator and copy editor working in English, Spanish, and French, María José serves as board member of the Northampton Survival Center and the American Literary Translators’ Organization.

 Jen Turner assists small to mid-sized businesses navigate their changing environments using a financial perspective.
 She also facilitates collaborations between individuals and resources by networking as much as possible and participating in the 2015 class of Leadership Pioneer Valley.
 Mother of two small children, Jen also volunteers as Treasurer for the Pioneer Valley Chinese Immersion Charter School Family Association, where her son attends school.
 In her spare time, she creates collage art and binge watches Netflix next to her husband, 2 cats and dog.